basetenlabs/truss/examples/whisper_youtube/README.md

 baseten.deploy(my_truss)
 ```

-Once the deployment is finished invoke your model with the following input
+Once the deployment is finished, update your model resources to use a GPU (Models -> Update resources) and invoke your model with the following input

 ```
 model = baseten.deployed_model_id("MODEL_ID")